For every $1 in stock markets, $11 in derivatives are betting on what that dollar does.

 Financial markets are infinitely more complex.
 Every observer has intentions.
 Every observation affects the observed.
 Derivatives compound this effect—they're observations that actively move the thing they're observing.

-The side bets move the main game.
+The mechanics are identical.
+The participants are wilder.
+The side bets still move the main game.

 When the side bets move the main game